 Walcha is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

-Walcha Multi-Purpose Service is a small regional hospital with fewer than 50 beds.
-It has an emergency department, domiciliary care unit, cardiovascular unit, hospice care unit and nursing home care unit.
+Walcha Multi-Purpose Service is a small public hospital with fewer than 50 beds.
+It has an emergency department, provides aged care services and community health services.

 There is an Ambulance Service of NSW station in Walcha.